 She and her son, Henson, moved to Los Angeles in 1996 with $700 in her checking account.
 Her day job let her audition and she finally booked a recurring role on the show Smart Guy.
 Future roles began to spring up for her including Homicide, ER and Sister, Sister.

 Henson’s breakthrough role was in the 2001 comedy drama film Baby Boy which she portrayed Yvette, alongside singer Tyrese Gibson.
 In 2005, Henson was cast as Shug, the love interest of Terrance Howard, in the independent film, Hustle & Flow.
-The film would go on to be nominated for 2 Academy Awards, winning one of them.
+The film would go on to be nominated for two Academy Awards, winning one of them.
 Her work with Howard would be the precursor to her current television career.

 In 2015, Henson began working on the television show Empire.
 She stars as Cookie Lyon, the ex-wife of music industry titan Lucious Lyon (Terrence Howard), on the popular dramatic series.
 Cookie seeks to claim her share of her ex-husband’s business after serving 17 years in prison.
 Henson’s character quickly emerged as a fan favorite for her cutting remarks and flashy fashions.
 And the show became one of the year’s big breakout hits.
 In 2015, Henson was nominated for an Emmy for Lead Actress in a Drama for her work on the show.
-The show has just begun its second season.

 A supporter of People for the Ethical Treatment of Animals (PETA), Henson in January 2011 appeared nude in an ad for the I’d Rather Be Naked Than Wear Fur campaign.